 Garmin Swim has both people who praise it for its fast and accurate lap counting as well as those who are very vocal about their bad experiences in this department.

-With Swimmo some people expressed their doubts about optical HR sensor but Swimmo is now committed to the fast development of both improvements and new features of the watch.
+With Swimmo some people expressed their doubts about the optical HR sensor but Swimmo is now committed to the fast development of both improvements and new features of the watch.
 Garmin doesn’t seem to be interested in improving existing model beyond critical fixes.

 Swimmo App for iOS and Android is an inseparable part of the whole Swimmo experience as it is not only a hub for very detailed and constantly improving the set of analytics but also is a comfortable way of setting your custom goals and tweaking Swimmo settings.